HISTORY OF THE SONNET

 Between lines 2 (or 3) to lines 9 elaborate on your theme or subject.

-Lines 13 and 14 - Summarize what you are saying, this should be powerful, the most significant lines in your sonnet.
+Lines 13 and 14 - Summarize.
+This should be powerful, the most significant lines in your sonnet.
+They should resound.

 A volta is a turn, a shift in the poems direction, usually unexpected.